timebertt/kubectl-revisions/docs/kubectl_revisions_version.md

 The version command prints the source version that was used to build the binary.
 Note that the version string's format can be different depending on how the binary was built.
-E.g, release builds inject the version via -ldflags, while installing with 'go install' injects the go module's version (which can also be "(devel)").
+E.g., release builds inject the version via -ldflags, while installing with 'go build' or 'go install' injects the go module's version (which can also be "(devel)").

 ```
 kubectl revisions version